-This permit allows you to cut a Christmas Tree within designated areas of the White River National Forest!
+This permit allows you to cut a Holiday Tree within designated areas and timeframes on the White River National Forest!
 Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.
+Please make sure to stop in one of our local offices to learn more about free Holiday Tree permits for fourth graders!

 Please be sure to read and agree to all the tips and guidelines when selecting your tree!
 For more information please visit: www.fs.usda.gov/goto/whiteriver/christmastrees